 In general, high bounce rates might indicate that the page is irrelevant or confusing to site visitors.
 But don't jump into drastic actions like deleting a page or undertaking a redesign right away.
 There are some important steps you need to take before you figure out which action to take.

-Remember: Bounce rates really only tell you that someone landed on a web page and left it without visiting any other page on your website.
+Remember: Bounce rates only tell you that someone landed on a web page and left it without visiting any other page on your website.
 It doesn't tell you how someone interacted with your page.
-That's why it's important, says HubSpot's Principal Product Marketing Manager Jeffrey Vocell, to take "practical steps" to examine other metrics and pieces of your web presence to see what might be behind the bounce rates.
+That's why it's important, says Director of Product Marketing at Iterable Jeffrey Vocell, to take "practical steps" to examine other metrics and pieces of your web presence to see what might be behind the bounce rates.
 We've outlined these steps below.

-There are now more searches and traffic coming from mobile devices than desktops.
+Mobile users account for about half of web traffic globally.
 That makes it crucial, says Vocell, "to not only provide a mobile-ready experience," but to make sure that experience is engaging.
-How annoying is it when you arrive at a mobile site, only to have to zoom-in to read its content?
-Having a responsive site is no longer enough -- engagement with the mobile version has to be user-friendly and interactive.
+How annoying is it when you arrive at a mobile site, only to have to zoom in to read its content?
+Having a responsive site is no longer enough — engagement with the mobile version has to be user-friendly and interactive.

 This kind of improvement, however, isn't limited to video.
 Take a holistic approach to evaluating your mobile experience, and consider how you'll address contingencies like these.